Advancing Longevity Trials: Lessons from mTOR-Targeting Interventions

 Cardiovascular aging is increasingly understood as a convergence of endothelial dysfunction, vascular stiffness, chronic inflammation, impaired autophagy, mitochondrial decline, and maladaptive remodeling of heart tissue. mTORC1 influences all of these processes, including smooth muscle cell growth, fibrosis pathways, inflammatory signaling, and cellular quality control.
 In animal models, partial mTORC1 inhibition can improve aspects of cardiac function, reduce age-associated hypertrophy and fibrosis signals, and support better vascular function.

 Neurodegeneration is another domain where the biology points to mTOR as a plausible upstream lever.
 Many neurodegenerative diseases involve failures of proteostasis, impaired clearance of misfolded proteins, mitochondrial dysfunction, and chronic neuroinflammation, all processes that mTORC1 can influence through its control of autophagy and cellular stress responses.
 In preclinical models, reducing mTORC1 signaling often improves clearance pathways and can blunt inflammatory and synaptic dysfunction phenotypes in models of protein aggregation.
 Translationally, the challenge is that the brain is both difficult to access for pharmacodynamic readouts and sensitive to perturbations in protein synthesis and synaptic plasticity, which may render the therapeutic window impractical.
-Still, the conceptual appeal is strong: a pathway that enhances cellular clearance and stress resilience may be especially relevant in conditions in which accumulated cellular debris and chronic inflammation drive progressive loss of function.
+Still, the conceptual appeal is strong: a pathway that enhances cellular clearance may be especially relevant in conditions in which accumulated cellular debris drive progressive loss of function.

-2.1 Past Clinical Trials
+Past Clinical Trials

 Across human research to date, mTOR inhibition has been tested in several clinical contexts that go beyond immunosuppression, with the overarching goal of determining whether modulating this pathway can produce measurable improvements in age-related physiology.
 In general, these trials have used low or intermittent dosing and have focused on outcomes that can shift within weeks to months, including vaccine responsiveness and infection susceptibility, markers of systemic inflammation, cardiometabolic readouts, skin and tissue aging features, and functional measures such as strength, endurance, and aerobic capacity.
 A consistent theme is that the interventions are usually feasible and generally well tolerated in older adults, while also highlighting substantial heterogeneity in biological response across individuals, sex and endpoints.
 Collectively, the studies highlighted in the table below support the concept that mTOR modulation can influence human aging-relevant biology in multiple organ systems, but they also emphasize the importance of selecting appropriate populations, defining clinically interpretable endpoints, and incorporating mechanistic biomarkers that can confirm target engagement and help explain variability in outcomes.